tycoeur/jbt-simulator/README.md

 )
 --------------------------------
 )

-Process finished with exit code 0
 ```

-## 解析アルゴリズム
+## Analysis algorithm
-- とりあえず，譜面ファイルを一行づつ読んでいく
-- 以下の例の2小節目のデータを読んでいくことを考える
-- ちなみに，ノーツデータが生成されるタイミングは2つある
+- For now, read the score file line by line
+- Consider reading the data in the second bar of the example below.
+- By the way, there are two timings when Notes data is generated.
 ```
 2
 t=60